facebookarchive/cargo-guppy/tools/determinator/README.md

 ## Limitations

-The determinator's model is quite different from Cargo's, and some aspects work quite differently. **Please understand these limitations before using the determinator.**
+While the determinator can bring significant benefits to CI and local workflows, its model is quite different from Cargo's. **Please understand these limitations before using the determinator for your project.**

 For best results, consider doing occasional full runs in addition to determinator-based runs.
 You may wish to configure your CI system to use the determinator for pull-requests, and also